 Not all packaging materials are recyclable, but air pillows are.
 They’re also capable of being reused over and over again so long as they’re not damaged, making them a preferred option for many businesses and customers.

 Similar to air pillows, bubble wrap is also lightweight, convenient, and cost-effective.
 It provides great cushioning, can fit any shape, and is easily secured in place with packing tape.
 Since its invention, it’s been widely used to protect delicate items and awkwardly-shaped products during the shipping process.
 Bubble wrap is created by sealing together two sheets of plastic while allowing the entrapment of air in the middle in order to form a pattern of bubbles.
 These bubbles of air are what provides protection for products.
 Just like air pillows, bubble wrap prevents items from getting scratched or chipped during shipping.
 The benefit of bubble wrap is that no matter the shape of your product, you can wrap it in bubble wrap and know that it’s protected and safe from damage.

 Need Help Determining What Kind of Packaging Material is Right for Your Product?

 Once your products leave your warehouse, their safety is out of your immediate control.
 But by using the proper packaging material you can ensure that no matter what product you’re shipping, it is protected from even the worst falls.
 Protection for your product can come in many forms, but which one is right for you?

 If you’re interested in supplementing your packaging solution with proper packaging material, then work with a packaging designer who will take time to understand your needs and your products to ensure you get the best fit and material for what you need.
+With decades of experience, robust capabilities, and industry certifications — including ISO 9001 accreditations — we’re ready to take on even the most challenging projects.
 Contact us today to ensure your products’ safety.